dell/csm-docs/content/docs/concepts/cosidriver/installation/operator.md

 3. Create a secret by running `kubectl create secret generic dell-cosi-config -n dell-cosi --from-file=config.yaml=secret.yaml`
 4. Create a Custom Resource (CR) for COSI using either minimal resource file or the more configurable sample.
 Save one of the following YAML blocks to a file.
     ##### Minimal Configuration
-    The folllowing represents the minumum CR for installing the COSI driver.
+    The following represents the minimum CR for installing the COSI driver.
     ```yaml
     apiVersion: storage.dell.com/v1
     kind: ContainerStorageModule